 - Market volatility: Economic factors including material cost fluctuations, supplier bankruptcies, and work stoppages at key manufacturing partners derail production plans.
 Global supply chain complexity compounds these challenges.
 Production distributed across multiple countries creates vulnerability to environmental disasters, geopolitical tensions, and regulatory changes that generate worldwide ripple effects.
 Component shortage resolution isn't expected until the second half of 2022 by 58% of surveyed companies, indicating persistent rather than temporary problems.

 Comprehensive supply chain mapping enables thorough risk assessment.
 Start with your top 20 suppliers, then identify their sub-suppliers and evaluate financial health, business practices, and operational stability.
 Multi-tier visibility reveals potential problems before they affect your operations.
+This is a prerequisite for meaningful BOM cost reduction, since it exposes duplicate sourcing costs and consolidation opportunities.

 Supplier diversification forms another resilience cornerstone.
 Establish redundant suppliers for critical components across different geographic regions to protect against localized disruptions.
 Ford and Chrysler's experience with chemical pigment scarcity from a single Japanese facility demonstrates the dangers of single-source dependencies.
+Proper component selection and sourcing documentation should always include at least two approved sources for critical line items.

 Inventory management strategy balances efficiency with protection.
 Traditional just-in-time (JIT) approaches now incorporate just-in-case (JIC) elements that buffer against disruptions.
 This hybrid strategy maintains cost efficiency while providing necessary protection against unexpected supply chain issues.
+Systematic BOM cost reduction analysis during the design phase can free up inventory budget for strategic safety stock.

 Scenario planning enables better preparation for future disruptions.
 Project financial impacts from various scenarios—customer losses, supplier failures, and other contingencies—to make data-driven decisions about inventory levels and risk mitigation strategies.